joj-macho/joj-macho.github.io/tutorials/python/python-modules-packages.md

 | `datetime`  | Handling dates and times                          | `from datetime import datetime`<br>`current_time = datetime.now()` |
 | `json`      | Working with JSON data                            | `import json`<br>`json_data = '{"key": "value"}'`<br>`python_obj = json.loads(json_data)` |

 While this overview provides a glimpse of the commonly used built-in modules, the Python Standard Library is extensive.
-You can refer to the official documentation at [Python Standard Library](https://docs.python.org/3/library/index.html) for in-depth information on all available modules.
+You can refer to the official documentation at [Python Standard Library](https://docs.python.org/3/library/index.html){:target='_blank'} for in-depth information on all available modules.
 Remember, you don't need to memorize the modules; a quick online search for your specific task will often lead you to the right module and usage examples.

-## Practical Applications and Use Cases <hr>
+## Practical Applications and Use Cases

+---

 ### Code Modularity and Reusability